Collapsibility of CAT(0) spaces: Introduction

 \section{Introduction}

-Whitehead, Cheeger and Gromov extolled the interplay of metric geometry, topology and combinatorics.
-Whitehead's approach was partly motivated by Poincar\'{e}'s conjecture that homotopy recognizes spheres among all closed manifolds.
-In contrast, it was Whitehead's discovery that homotopy does not recognize balls among all manifolds with boundary.
-In fact, for each $d \ge 4$, there are contractible smooth $d$-manifolds whose boundary is not simply-connected~\cite{Mazur, Newman2, Whitehead1935}.
+Whitehead's ``simple homotopy theory", a combinatorial approach to homotopy, was partly motivated by Poincar\'{e}'s conjecture that homotopy recognizes spheres among all closed manifolds.
+In contrast, Whitehead discovered that homotopy does not recognize $\R^n$ among all (open) manifolds.
+In fact, for each $d \ge 4$, there are compact contractible smooth $d$-manifolds whose boundary is not simply-connected~\cite{Mazur, Newman2, Whitehead1935}.

 In 1939, Whitehead introduced \emph{collapsibility}, a combinatorial version of the notion of contractibility.
 All collapsible complexes are contractible, but the converse is false~\cite{BING, Zeeman}.
 The collapsibility property lies at the very core of PL topology and is of particular interest when applied to triangulations of manifolds.
-Using the theory of `regular neighborhoods', Whitehead proved that the only manifold admitting collapsible PL triangulations is the ball.
+Using the idea of regular neighborhoods, Whitehead proved that the only manifold admitting collapsible PL triangulations is the ball \cite{Whitehead}.

-Recently, collapsibility has regained interest in areas from extremal combinatorics \cite{ALLM} to the study of subspace arrangements \cite{SalSet}.
-Unfortunately, there are only few available criteria to predict the collapsibility of a given complex:

-\begin{compactenum}[(a)] \item All cones are collapsible. \item (\emph{Chillingworth's criterion}~\cite{CHIL}) All subdivisions of convex $3$-polytopes are collapsible. \item (\emph{Crowley's criterion}~\cite{Crowley}) All $3$-dimensional pseudomanifolds that are $\CAT(0)$ with the equilateral flat metric [see below], are collapsible. \end{compactenum} The principal goal of this paper is to show that criteria (b) and (c) extend to all dimensions.
-Breaking the barrier of dimension three will allow us to obtain a series of interesting consequences.
+Recently, collapsibility has regained interest in areas ranging from extremal combinatorics \cite{ALLM} to the study of subspace arrangements \cite{A, SalSet}; similar notions such as \emph{nonevasiveness} and \emph{dismantlability} have been explored in connection with theoretical computer science, cf.~e.g.~\cite{KahnSaksSturtevant, CivanYalcin, ChepoiBridge}.
+Unfortunately, there are only a few available criteria to predict the collapsibility of a given complex: \begin{compactenum}[(a)] \item All cones are collapsible. \item \emph{Chillingworth's criterion}~\cite{CHIL}: All subdivisions of convex $3$-polytopes are collapsible. \item \emph{Crowley's criterion}~\cite{Crowley}: All $3$-dimensional pseudomanifolds that are $\CAT(0)$ with the equilateral flat metric (see below for the meaning), are collapsible. \end{compactenum} The main goal of this paper is to show that criterion (c) extends to all dimensions.
+In fact, in a separate companion paper, we will show that criterion (b) extends too~\cite{ABpart2}.
+Breaking the barrier of dimension three will allow us to list a few consequences at the interplay of combinatorics and metric geometry.